 We remain resolutely committed to our disciplined approach to capital allocation and to maintaining a robust balance sheet.
-As of Q1 2021, current ratio stood at 1.50:1 and debt-to-equity ratio was 0.42:1.
-The Company is also on a net cash position of \$1.48 million.
+As of Q2 2021, current ratio stood at 1.49:1 and debt-to-equity ratio was 0.43:1.
+The Company is also on a net cash position of \$18.92 million.

 As operations normalize, the Company started to spend on capital expenditures to continue the expansionary strategic priorities including additional machineries and building expansions intended for emerging technologies, new projects, and improvement of existing facilities.
-Capital expenditures amounted to \$9.0 million in the first quarter of 2021 versus \$4.5 million in the same period last year.
+VIA Optronics had been building up its capabilities in preparation for the start of mass production of key automotive projects.
+One of these projects is expected to ramp up in the coming quarter, marked by the opening of a new manufacturing plant in Germany.
+Capital expenditures amounted to \$16.9 million in the first half of 2021 versus \$9.4 million in the same period last year.
 For the full year of 2021, the Company expects to spend \$40M on capital expenditures for existing operations and new expansion projects.